What Successful Entrepreneurs Do Weekly To Increase Profits

 When you're business savvy, you love or are great at what you do.

-And although you’re really good at that "one thing," you still haven’t identified the business or how you’re going to not only turn your gift into profits, but ultimately a sustainable business that's set up for lasting success.
+And although you’re good at that "one thing," you still haven’t identified the business or how you’re going to not only turn your gift into profits but ultimately a sustainable business that's set up for lasting success.

 If you're business smart, you not only have dialed into your zone of genius, but you also have and continue to work on building a solid foundation for your business.

-You know the importance of building a life cycle for your target avatar, marketing, lead gen, have a well-defined mission and vision, budget, setting and meeting KPIs, ROIs, developing a team, putting systems to work in place, and carving your niche in the market.
+You know the importance of building a life cycle for your target avatar, marketing, and lead gen, having a well-defined mission and vision, budgeting, setting and meeting KPIs, and ROIs, developing a team, putting systems to work in place, and carving your niche in the market.

 You're set up for success, no matter what you face.